 Will Bail Be Granted?
 (NSW)

 When a person has been charged with criminal offences, they may be remanded in custody or granted bail until the matter is finalised.
 This article outlines the steps a court must go through when deciding whether bail should be granted.
 In New South Wales, bail is governed by the Bail Act 2013.

 If the accused has shown cause, or if they have been charged with an offence for which they are not required to show cause, the court will apply a two-step test to determine whether or not they are an unacceptable risk.

 First, the court must determine whether or not there are bail concerns.
-If any concerns are identified, then any relevant considerations that would mitigate the bail concerns will be taken into account.
-This process is illustrated in the diagram below.
+If any concerns are identified, the second step is to determine whether there are any relevant conditions that could be imposed to mitigate the court’s concerns.

 This process allows the court to determine whether if the accused is granted bail, there will be an unacceptable risk to the safety of the victim and the community, or of the accused failing to appear at court.
-If there are no bail concerns, bail must be granted.
+If there are no concerns, bail must be granted.
 If there are bail concerns but these concerns can reasonably be mitigated by the imposition of one or more conditions, bail must be granted conditionally.
 If there is an unacceptable risk that cannot be reasonably mitigated, bail must be refused.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.